January 2018 North American blizzard

 The January 2018 North American blizzard caused widespread severe disruption and blizzard conditions across much of the East Coasts of the United States and Canada in early January 2018.
 The storm dropped up to 2 ft of snow in the Mid-Atlantic states, New England, and Atlantic Canada, while areas as far south as southern Georgia and far northern Florida had brief wintry precipitation, with 0.1 in of snow measured officially in Tallahassee, Florida.
 The storm originated on January 3 as an area of low pressure off the coast of the Southeast.
 Moving swiftly to the northeast, the storm explosively deepened while moving parallel to the Eastern Seaboard, causing significant snowfall accumulations.
 The storm received various unofficial names, such as Winter Storm Grayson, Blizzard of 2018 and Storm Brody.
 The storm was also dubbed a "historic bomb cyclone".

 On January 3, blizzard warnings were issued for a large swath of the coast, ranging from Norfolk, Virginia all the way up to Maine.
 Several states, including North Carolina, New Jersey, New York, and Massachusetts declared states of emergency due to the powerful storm.
 Hundreds of flights were canceled ahead of the blizzard.
-Overall, 22 people were confirmed to have been killed due to the storm, and at least 300,000 residents in the United States lost power in total.
+Overall, 22 people were confirmed to have been killed due to the storm, and at least 300,000 residents in the United States lost power in total, causing beaches and schools to be cancelled.